 - A U.S citizen or eligible immigrant.
 Eligible immigrants include refugees granted asylum, lawful permanent resident after 5 years status.

 - Have no individual or group insurance.

-Complete a one page application for Medical Assistance at the WCSP provider site.
-The provider needs to complete a Verification of Medical Need for Treatment which is attached to the application.
+A person who is applying for this special Medicaid coverage completes a one-page application for Medical Assistance at the WCSP provider site.* The provider needs to complete a Verification of Medical Need for Treatment which is attached to the application.
 The application is mailed to the Department of Health which transmits it to the Center for Adult Health at the Department of Human Services.
 A decision of eligibility must be made within 30 days from the date the application was filed.
 If the application is denied, the woman has 30 days to file a written appeal.
 For more information contact the Women’s Cancer Screening Program.